sathya43/Sathyanarayana_FOPJava_GradedProject1/README.md

 # Sathyanarayana_FOPJava_GradedProject1

-The project is used to display all the functionalities available for the follwoing Classes
+The project is used to display all the functionalities available for the following Classes
 1. Admin Department Class
 2. HR department Class
 3. Tech Department Class